 - Enable people with disabilities to progress into further education or training

 - Increase access to programmes with industry-recognised qualifications

 - Enable people to attain industry-recognised qualifications

-- Build basic job-readiness skills like teamwork and time management skills
+- Build basic job-readiness skills

 - Increase internship and work experience placement.